Construction Finance Technology in Today’s Market

 - But technology doesn’t just entice loan officers.
-Borrowers want it too, and have the habits to match, as 74% of all borrowers used an online portal to work with their lender.
+Borrowers want it too, as 58% of potential borrowers report that the availability of an online application would influence their choice of lender.

 With this in mind, let us begin to consider how construction finance technology could affect you by looking at your current processes.